 Lead Agency and Partnerships

-The community has raised its voice and identified the need to develop solutions that support a variety of uses for the area.
+The community identified the need to develop solutions that support a variety of uses for the area.
 The SB1 Adaptation Planning Grant was a key driver in consolidating existing sea level rise planning efforts developed by different agencies on conflicting timelines.
 SB1 Adaptation Planning Grant funding helped partners and community stakeholders share vital information to identify an adaptation plan with the necessary partners and community stakeholders.

-While the community itself represents a targeted population for outreach, different user groups are another relevant stakeholder.
-User groups include the trail users: commuters, recreational users, those using the roads through the corridor, students and staff at the middle and high schools, environmentalists, those concerned with flooding along Coyote and Arroyo Corte Madera del Presidio Creeks, and the businesses along both sides of the road.
+While the entire community was the target for outreach, specific user groups were identified and targed for outreach.
+User groups included the trail users, such as: commuters and recreational users; those using the roads through the corridor; students and staff at the middle and high schools; environmentalists; those concerned with flooding along Coyote and Arroyo Corte Madera del Presidio Creeks; and the businesses along both sides of the road.

-The objective of the project will be to develop strategies and concept-level ideas that improve resilience to tidal and storm-surge flooding in Marin County to protect the area between the intersection of State Highways 101 and 1 north to Mill Valley.
+The objective of the project was to develop strategies and concept-level ideas that improve resilience to tidal and storm-surge flooding in Marin County to protect the area between the intersection of State Highways 101 and 1 north to Mill Valley.
 The stretch of waterfront frontage is subject to sea level rise and regular flooding at high tide.
 Several key transportation linkages are at risk: State Highways 101 and 1 (including the on- and off-ramps), Marin County and City of Mill Valley portions of Almonte Road, Caltrans’ Manzanita and Pohono Park and Ride lots and transit connections, and Marin County’s Mill Valley-Sausalito Multiuse Path.
-State Highway 1 and Almonte Boulevard serve residents of Mill Valley, Sausalito, and Marin City (a disadvantaged community), as well as being the primary access route to Tam Junction, Almonte, and West Marin (including state and national parks).
-Sea level rise creates additional vulnerability and eventually, permanent inundation of the area.
+State Highway 1 and Almonte Boulevard serve residents of Mill Valley, Sausalito, and Marin City (a disadvantaged community), and are the primary access route to Tam Junction, Almonte, and West Marin (including state and national parks).
+Sea level rise creates additional vulnerability and will eventually lead to permanent inundation of the area.
 The Mill Valley-Sausalito Multiuse Path, the most heavily-used commuting and recreational path in the county, was built on a former railroad bed and sections become submerged with high tides.
 The multi-use trail forms a levee and impacts the health of the wetland by limiting flow from the bay and Coyote Creek.

 Research and Data

-This project will utilize data from the 2017 Marin Shoreline Sea Level Rise Vulnerability Assessment, which includes infrastructure data on roads, pipes, and other utilities.
-It will also support long-term work in Flood Control Zone No. 3 and Coyote Creek studies as well as Marin County Parks’ work on Both in Marsh.
-Technical reviewers will be used to assist with development of potential conceptual designs that would incorporate the data analyzed with additional expertise in highway operations and design, bikeway design, order of magnitude cost estimates, landscape architecture, ecosystem services, hydrologic processes, biological processes, and geomorphic processes.
-Funding options and preliminary cost estimates would be included in community dialogue to better communicate the range of feasible alternatives.
+This project utilized data from the 2017 Marin Shoreline Sea Level Rise Vulnerability Assessment, which includes infrastructure data on roads, pipes, and other utilities.
+It also supported long-term work in Flood Control Zone No. 3 and Coyote Creek studies as well as Marin County Parks’ work on Bothin Marsh.

-The direct outcome of this project is to identify possible alternatives that allow for adaptation to sea level rise.
-The focus area is the transportation assets, which include the state highway, some local roads, and the Mill Valley-Sausalito Bike Path, but anticipates using the natural resources to maximize habitat, increase community resilience, and provide relief to the stormwater flows towards the Manzanita Park and Ride.
+The main goal of this project was to identify possible adaptation solutions to sea level rise.
+The focus area was transportation assets, which include the state highway, some local roads, and the Mill Valley-Sausalito Bike Path, however, the project anticipates using the natural resources in the area to maximize habitat, increase community resilience, and provide relief to the stormwater flows towards the Manzanita Park and Ride.

 The Marin County sea level rise vulnerability assessment can be found here: https://www.marincounty.org/main/marin-sea-level-rise/baywave/vulnerability-assessment